Environmental-Pipeline/environmental-sensor-poc/README.md

 * Run Docker Desktop to start the docker daemon running in the background.
 * Request the .env file from the developer and place it in the project root.
 * Build the Docker image by running `docker build . -t environment`.
 This will read the Dockerfile and use it to build an image, which we'll use to initiate a container later on.
-* Initiate the container with `docker run --name environment-run`.
+* Initiate the container with `docker run --name environment-run -p 8888:8888 environment`.
+* Once it is running, there are a few ways you can interact with it:
+    - Logs will print to terminal.
+At the start of every minute, you'll see it run `get_current_readings`.
+Every ten minutes, it'll run `consolidate_readings`.
+    - The terminal will print a Jupyter URL you can access, starting with http://127.0.0.1:8888.
+Ctrl + click it to open an interactive Jupyter Notebook.
+You can then open examples.ipynb and execute code.
+The data may look the same, but it's actually reading from data populated by cron!
-* Once it is running, you can open an interactive session in a new terminal with `docker exec -it environment-run /bin/bash` and watch the logs with `tail data/EnvironmentData.log`
+    - You can open an interactive session in a new terminal with `docker exec -it environment-run /bin/bash` and watch the logs with `tail data/EnvironmentData.log`, or run any other Linux command in the container.
+    - Open the container in Docker Desktop and navigate to Files > src to view the project files like `sensors.parquet` and `devices.parquet`.
 * When you are done, remove any running containers by clicking the trash button on Docker Desktop.
 You can also do it with the CLI: `docker stop $(docker ps -a -q)` and then `docker rm $(docker ps -a -q)`.

 ## APIs